HarshithaV2002/deep-learning-project-damage-prediction/README.md

 - **Fastapi-server** – Contains the FastAPI backend responsible for loading the trained model and handling inference requests.

-- **model** – Stores the trained deep learning models (CNN, EfficientNet, ResNet50) saved after training and hyperparameter tuning.
+- **model** – Stores the trained deep learning models (CNN,ResNet50) saved after training and hyperparameter tuning.

 - **training** – Contains the dataset organized by damage categories (front and rear views), Jupyter notebooks used for data preprocessing, model training, experimentation, and evaluation.